Exact Answer: Generally 12 To 15 Min

 Unfortunately, cooking frozen chicken in a slow cooker or microwave is not safe, so stick to the instant pot or stove to keep your food safe to eat.

 The Instant Pot will take longer than usual to achieve high pressure since we are cooking frozen foods in comparison to non-frozen foods.
-Since the contents of the pot are cold (due to frozen chicken) it usually takes longer to heat up & pressurize.
+Since the contents of the pot are cold (due to frozen chicken) it takes longer to heat up & pressurize.
 So, this adds some extra time to the total preparation time of frozen chicken while the pot involves pressure.

 Conclusion